ryba84/usart_lib/README.md

 ###Introduction

-For now only supported data format is 8N1.
-This library supports two modes of operation for up to four USART's.
+This library provides two modes of operation for up to four USART's.

 > - Interrupt based mode with separate circular transmitting and receiving buffers for each enabled USART.
 > - Normal mode without additional buffers.

-> - Mixing modes of operation is supported, e.g. USART0 in interrupt based mode, and USART1 in normal mode.
+Mixing modes of operation is supported, e.g. USART0 in interrupt based mode, and USART1 in normal mode.
+For now only supported data format is 8N1.

-For usage see refman.pdf in doc directory.
+For detailed usage see refman.pdf in doc directory, and attached interrupt_mode.c example.

 ###Changelog: